-There’s a lot of buzz about vitamin D boosting immune function to fight off colds, seasonal influenza, and even the deadly Covid-19 virus.
+There’s a lot of buzz about vitamin D boosting immune function to fight off colds, seasonal influenza, and other viruses.
 Research suggests that vitamin-D deficiency may one of the primary reasons people get more colds and flu in the winter when sunshine is less available.

 As many as 70 percent of Americans are considered deficient in vitamin D. The elderly, females more than males, those who live the far north or south of the equator, people with darker skin pigmentation, those who work and stay inside during the day, and people with poor dietary habits generally have the lowest levels of vitamin D.

 The immune system is an incredibly complex protective mechanism, but to simplify, we can divide the immune system into two main categories: innate immunity, and adaptive immunity.

 Innate immunity is our nonspecific defense mechanism that activates in the presence of an invading pathogen.
 So, even if you have never been exposed to a virus or pathogen, your body has a built-in ability to protect itself from an invader.
 This part of your immune system is your first line of defense against any type of new type of germs—whether it is bacteria, viruses, and fungi.
 And it’s super important to be sure this line of defense is strong.

 The other type of immune response is your adaptive immune response.
 This immune response is active against pathogens that you have previously encountered.
 The body recognizes, adapts and attacks specific invaders much more efficiently.